baranusluel/sentiment-cnn/index.md

 ### Results

 To evaluate our model, we look at the accuracy with which movie reviews are assigned the correct labels.
 In our initial proposal, we hoped to achieve an accuracy of at least 70%.
-We ultimate were able to achieve a test accuracy of 70.658684% after tuning.
-Researchers working with the same dataset have been able to attain at best around a 75% accuracy on the same dataset, although many of their other models' performance did not exceed a 70% accuracy [8].
+We achieved this goal, ultimately reaching a test accuracy of 70.658684% after tuning.

-TODO: Compare to results from literature
+Researchers working with the same dataset have been able to attain around a 65% accuracy on the same dataset using support vector machines [8], which we have improved on by using a deep CNN.
+However, other sentiment analysis researchers using recursive model architectures have achieved more than an 85% binary sentiment classification accuracy and a 80% fine-grained sentiment classification accuracy.
+In the future, perhaps such techniques could be compared directly against our approach on the same dataset.

 The following are visualizations of how the loss and accuracies across the training and validation sets changed across epochs during training.